The Google June 2019 Core Update

 Of course, Google jumped into the discussion.
 They are reporting positive responses to the broad core algorithm update and have declared that the update will be 100% noticeable.
 When asked how long the update would take, they would not give a clear answer.
 Their answer was anywhere from a day to a few weeks.

 Overall, it’s early in the game.
 Way too early to say how the updates will affect websites because Google is still rolling out the updates to data centers.
-While the word on the street is extremely positive, we do think everyone should stay relaxed and continue watching how things roll out.
+While the word on the street is highly positive, everyone should stay relaxed and continue watching how things roll out.
 Once the updates have had a chance to set in a little bit, take the time to check your analytics and see if you notice any changes to your visibility.
-Then evaluate how to use that visibility best, or make changes to achieve more.
+Then evaluate how to use that visibility best or make changes to achieve more.

-Google has offered advice previously about updates, and it’s good advice to keep in mind.
+Google has previously offered advice about updates, and it’s good to remember.
 Google does release one or more updates daily that focus on improving search results.
-Not all of them are broad core algorithm changes, but at times it is necessary to roll out a broad core update.
+Not all are broad-core algorithm changes, but sometimes it is necessary to roll out a broad-core update.
 With any minor or significant change, some sites will see a drop or rise in visibility.
-There is nothing truly wrong with any page that is suddenly performing less when it was once a high-ranking search result.
+Nothing is wrong with any page suddenly performing less when it was once a high-ranking search result.
 The changes are merely benefitting other pages that were unrewarded before the change.
-There is no real quick fix to adjusting your visibility, and it requires patience and time.
+There is no real quick fix to adjusting your visibility; it requires patience and time.
 The one thing you can do is keep providing great content so that your website rises back up to where it once was.
 If your site has suddenly increased in rankings, it may only be temporary.
 You should also stay on top of creating great content so that any future drops are minor and you can quickly bounce back.

-As SEO managers, we plan to give Google feedback on how this update compares to others.
-Google needs to know how we feel about the announcements from them, and that we want more of them.
-Though Google does plan to keep the announcements coming, letting them know we appreciate it will only help us in the long run.
+As SEO managers, we will give Google feedback on how this update compares to others.
+Google needs to know how we feel about their announcements and that we want more of them.
+Though Google does plan to keep the reports coming, letting them know we appreciate it will only help us in the long run.

-If you need help staying on top of Google’s core updates, contact us at SEO Inc. today.
+Contact us at SEO Inc. today if you need help staying on top of Google’s core updates.